jmcuneo/a1-gettingstarted/README.md

   - img: Used to add in a headshot of myself
   - header: Used for the title of the website
   - footer: Used for general information on where to learn more about me
 - **JavaScript Animation**: Created a pop up alert that shows before opening up my resume.
 This allows the user to click ok before opening it or cancel.
+Also created movement of the WPI logo in the footer when the user is hovering over it.
+When they stop hovering, it stops the movement.

 ## Design Achievements